KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 ## Callout action providers

-A ``CalloutActionProvider`` can be used to provide actions to ``ActionCallout``s.
+A ``CalloutActionProvider`` can be used to provide actions to an ``ActionCallout``.

-KeyboardKit will by default create a ``StandardCalloutActionProvider`` and apply it to the input controller's ``KeyboardInputViewController/calloutActionProvider``.
+KeyboardKit will by default create a ``StandardCalloutActionProvider`` and bind it to the input controller's ``KeyboardInputViewController/calloutActionProvider``.

 You can replace this provider with a custom one, or inject locale-specific providers to customize the layout for a certain locale.

-KeyboardKit will by default inject an ``EnglishCalloutActionProvider`` into the standard provider.
-It defines the standard callout actions of a U.S. English keyboard.

 ### How to customize the standard provider